jnhuang02/League-of-Legends-Win-prediction/index.md

 ## Framing the Problem

 We want to predict the result of whether the team will win or lose in the game.
 This will be a binary classification, since we are predict wheter win or lose.
-The response variable is the result column.
+The response variable is the result column, which holds the result of a .
 We chose it becuase we think that prdicting a team will win or lose is important, if we can predict correctly, then that means we can find the factors that will lead to a team's lose or win, then the player can make changes to get a higher chance to win.
 The metrics we use is precision, recall, and f1-score.
 We chose these metrics, since it measure the proportion that we predict correctly, and this is suitable for our model.

 ---